Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Provide a Connection to Home Country: Demonstrate evidence of your intent to return home, such as work, family, or property.

-Don’t Deceive in Terms of Purpose: If the intent is work or study, process through proper visa channels.
+Don’t Deceive in Terms of Purpose: If you intend to work or study, process it through the proper visa channels.

 Be Prepared for Border Questions: Even with a valid visa, airport officers can ask you to describe your journey in detail.